 Welcome to the Hsieh Lab

-Protein synthesis control in human disease
+Protein synthesis control in normal and disease physiology

 The application of protein synthesis research

 Our laboratory seeks to apply our bench side findings to clinically relevant themes such as castration resistant prostate cancer, and advanced bladder cancer both of which are incurable.
 To this end, we utilize primary patient samples, patient derived xenografts, and close collaborations with our medical colleagues at the University of Washington and elsewhere around the world.
 We are intrigued by the potential of therapeutically targeting the translation apparatus in cancer as well as utilizing the translational signature of cancer to predict disease behavior (Sheridan et al. Oncotarget 2015, Graham et al. IND 2018).
 Ultimately, we aim to merge our fundamental discoveries in translational control biology with the clinical needs of cancer patients today.

 The translation apparatus illustrated here is an extraordinarily complex, dynamic, and elegant machine necessary for all walks of life (Ze animation).
 We seek to uncover the fundamental mechanisms by which alterations to the process of mRNA translation determine cancer phenotypes.